 Europe

 Since 1953, Economic Commission for Europe (ECE) and Food and Agriculture Organization (FAO) of the United Nations have been producing studies of the long-term outlook for supply and demand for wood and the other goods and services of the forest, as a support to policy makers and analysts, as well as civil society and private sector decision makers.

-The most recent, European Forest Sector Outlook Study: Main report, was published in March 2005.
-2005-2007 will be devoted to follow-up at the regional and international level.
+The most recent, European Forest Sector Outlook Study II: 2010-2030, was published in 2012.
 Additional information about the study and follow-up activities can be found at ECE website.

 Objective of the study

-The European Forest Sector Outlook Study (EFSOS), is the sixth major study in the European outlook study series.
+The European Forest Sector Outlook Study (EFSOS), is the seventh major study in the European outlook study series.
 It aims to provide decision makers in the forestry sector with information and analysis about long-term trends in the sector and projections of future developments.

 Methodology and sources